darshanr-c/Thesis_Darshan_Chaudhari/README.md

 ## 🙌 Acknowledgements

-Thanks to my supervisors and peers for guidance and feedback throughout this thesis.
+Thanks to my supervisors for guidance and feedback throughout this thesis.

 ---